 So what are the best sweeteners for people with diabetes?

-In general, there is no reason not to choose one of the natural sweeteners that don’t affect blood sugar – Stevia or monk fruit.
-They are both great for people with diabetes and you can choose whichever one you think tastes the best.
+In general, there is no reason not to choose one of the natural sweeteners that don’t affect blood sugar – Stevia, monk fruit, or allulose.
+They are all great for people with diabetes and you can choose whichever one you think tastes the best.
 For baking, Stevia in the Raw is my preferred sweetener as it retains its taste and acts the most like sugar when heated.

 Sugar substitutes such as honey and agave nectar are essentially identical to normal sugar when it comes to blood sugar impact.
 I do keep both sugar and honey in the house for the rare occasions where I want to bake something really decadent (like a birthday cake), but I try to use it as little as possible.